MewsSystems/gitbook-connector-api/use-cases/event-management.md

 If applicable, you can attach a company to a reservation when calling [Add reservations](./operations/reservations.md#add-reservations) or [Update reservations](../operations/reservations.md#update-reservations).

 **Note:**
 It is currently not possible to exceed the availability block capacity (the inventory allocated to an availability block through the [Update service availability](../operations/services.md#update-service-availability) operation.
+However, it is possible to add reservations with arrival or departure date times that extend beyond the [interval in a given availability block](../operations/services.md#availability-block-parameters).
 Should there be a need to accommodate more reservations in an availability block, you must first update the adjustments to increase the allocated inventory in that block.

 #### Managing reservations and customers